-Job seeker's Allowance (means tested): Paid to those who do not qualify for the contributory job seeker's Allowance, have insufficient income for their needs, and savings of less than £16,000 or a partner who does not work more than 24 hours a week.
+Jobseeker's Allowance (means tested): Paid to those who do not qualify for the contributory job seeker's Allowance and have savings of less than £16,000.
+Must work less than 16 hours a week on average and have a partner who works up to 24 hours a week.